LEARNAcademy/syllabus/react/create-react-app.md

 # Creating a New React Application

 #### Overview

 Until late 2016, the hardest part about working with React was just getting a new app set up with the appropriate dependencies.
 Facebook, the creators of React, recognized this problem and released some tools to help developers get started more easily.
 Yarn is a JavaScript package manager that creates the file structure of a React app and manages the dependencies.

 #### Previous Lecture (57 min)

 [![YouTube](http://img.youtube.com/vi/YThNhP4i5NE/0.jpg)](https://www.youtube.com/watch?v=YThNhP4i5NE)

 #### Learning Objectives

 - can demonstrate the process of setting up a basic class-based React component
 - can demonstrate the creation of multiple components
 - can display multiple components inside a container component

 #### Vocabulary

-- kabob-case
+- kebob-case
 - localhost:3000
 - import
 - export

 #### Process

 - `cd` into the `react-challenges` repository
 - Create a new branch: `intro-initials1-initials2` (ex. intro-aw-sp)
 - Create a new React application with no spaces: `yarn create react-app intro-student1-student2` (ex. yarn create react-app intro-austin-sarah)
 - `cd` into the project
 - Open the project in a text editor
-- Create a directory in *src* called *components*
+- Create a directory in _src_ called _components_
 - Code!

 #### Useful Commands

 - $ yarn create react-app app-name
 - $ yarn start
 - control + c (stops the server)
 - control + t (opens a new terminal tab)

 #### Troubleshooting Tips

 - Is your server running?
 - Are your components imported and exported?
 - What is your error message telling you?

 ---

 ### Creating a New React Application

 Use the command `yarn create-react app` followed by the name of your application to create a new React application.
 This command will only accept application names that are lower case.
 If a multiple word application name is desired, separate the words with a dash.
-This is called **kabob-case**.
+This is called **kebob-case**.

 ```
 $ yarn create react-app sample-app
 ```